気仙沼

 Kesennuma is one of Japan's biggest fishing ports and has some of the freshest and cheapest seafood available in all the country.
 Some of Kesennuma's main seafood's include bonito, saury, mackeral, scallops and oysters.
 If you are curious to try new things, there're unique delicacies such as sea squirt and shark heart.
 Another renowned delicacy associated with Kesennuma is shark fin.
 Some may feel apprehensive about this, but all I will say is that Kesennuma's fishing industry does try to utilize all the shark and not just the fin (when I say all the shark, they even make leather out of shark).
 Anyway, try the sashimi while you are in Kesennuma!

 Lastly, if you are in town during festival season (usually the first weekend of August), I highly recommend checking out the port festival known as Minato Matsuri!
 I have to mention this as it was my first experience in Kesennuma.
 On the first day (Saturday), the 'Hamaranya' is danced in groups for hours on end.
-The feeling of a community of people dancing on a warm summer's evening, the smell of street food filling the streets and the sound of cheer and laughter is truly memorable.
+The feeling of a community of people dancing on a warm summer's evening, the smell of street food filling the air and the sound of cheer and laughter is truly memorable.
 On the second day (Sunday), head over to the port and experience a fireworks display with the roar of taiko drums in the background while downing a few beers.